NikKowPHP/social-brain/chapters/chapter-2.md

 ### **Chapter 2: The Pain of Miscommunication**
 #### Why a Harsh Word Feels Like a Physical Wound

-Let's start our investigation with a case study.
+Let's start our investigation with a case study that introduces the core characters we will follow on our journey.
 Think of it as a common but critical bug report from the human operating system.

 **Case Study:** The Single-Sentence Email.
 An engineer named Mark poured two weeks of his life into a proposal.
 He worked late, triple-checked the data, and crafted what he felt was the most compelling argument his team had ever produced.
 He hit "send" on the email to his boss, Maria, with a deep sense of pride and anticipation.